docker/labs-ai-tools-for-devs/prompts/curl/README.md

 # prompt user

-Run the curl command to fetch gists for user slimslenderslacks from GitHub.
+Run the curl command, in silent mode, to fetch gists for user slimslenderslacks from GitHub.